What We Learned About London in 2014

 ALL THE CLUBS HAVE BEEN CLOSED DOWN

 Alongside the gentrification of housing and lifestyle comes what is perhaps for those beyond London's physical boundaries an even more worrying threat.
-The gentrification of our nightlife culture; the eradication and sterilisation of establishments that are somehow seen as unviable, or distasteful in Evgeny Lebedev's nu-feudalist vision of London.
-In hindsight, it's clear to see that 2014 was the year of the long knives for pubs, clubs, gay bars and anywhere that won't sell you a ham and cheese croissant via a man with a funny hat.
+The gentrification of our nightlife culture; the eradication and sterilization of establishments that are somehow seen as unviable, or distasteful in Evgeny Lebedev's nu-feudalist vision of London.
+In hindsight, it's clear to see that 2014 was the year of the long knives for pubs, clubs, gay bars, and anywhere that won't sell you a ham and cheese croissant via a man with a funny hat.
 What happens when arguably the world's most important cultural city starts killing off its culture?

 While, on a surface level, it'd be tough to find establishments more diverse than a Shoreditch boozer with vinyl-only DJs, a gay bar that became a fashion crowd speakeasy, a central London indie disco/drag queen hang out and an Afro-Caribbean all-night basement club, there is a common denominator between them.
 They were places that felt organic, casual, different.
 Places you could just turn up to and have a great night.
-Places that didn't involve E-tickets, wristbands or retina scans.
+Places that didn't involve E-tickets, wristbands, or retina scans.
 They were just "there" and they always had been, which exactly is why they've fallen into the capitalist crosshairs.
 You worry that, by 2016, all London clubs will look like David Guetta's airport lounge club.

 BUT LONDON IS STILL THE HOME OF EXCITING MUSIC

 Luckily, the music scene is fighting back against this onslaught, and perversely London has become a more dynamic, playful city at night.
 The rigid tyranny of deep house and snapback techno, with all their attendant RA message board dust-ups, advance sell-outs and muscle dancers, has started to fade.
-T he previous glut of DJs and producers who called the city home seem to have headed off into the monied Croatian sunset, banging out their hits to blonde kids in ASOS sunglasses, and a new breed has sprung up to replace them.
-The vibe is artier, yet nastier; more conceptual, yet more authentic; rowdier, yet more sexualised and camp.
+The previous glut of DJs and producers who called the city home seem to have headed off into the monied Croatian sunset, banging out their hits to blonde kids in ASOS sunglasses, and a new breed has sprung up to replace them.
+The vibe is artier, yet nastier; more conceptual, yet more authentic; rowdier, yet more sexualized and camp.
 More Paradise Garage than new media Christmas party.

 From PC Music, to the enduring Night Slugs, to Evian Christ's massive Trance Parties, to sweatbox slamdowns like Endless and Eternal, there is a sense that London is a place where things are happening right now.
 Everyone is dressed to impress again after dubstep, the DJs don't seem to be blessed with Emerson, Lake and Palmer egos and the punters aren't there to screwface at the slip-ups.
 The vibe is live, the music is lairy and most importantly people are there to have fun, look good and get fucked in whatever way they desire.
 I mean, it'll all be gone in a year, but make the most of it while you can, because London's party scene is on a high right now.